12noonLLC/MathExpressions.12noon/README.md

 Press **ESC** to clear the input field.

 Select a previous expression to copy it to the input field where you can edit it.
+This will also copy the result of the expression to the clipboard, so that you can paste it into another application.

 ### Workspaces